foustja/foustja.github.io/index.md

 For now, this is a link to my [Wordpress blog](https://symbolicdomain.wordpress.com)

-Here is a link to my [Github project page](https://github.com/foustja)
+Here is a link to my [Github repositories](https://github.com/foustja)